Cerro Torre - South east ridge

 Description.
 It involves climbing part way up the SE ridge, then traversing west, across the ice-field on top of the south face, to join the Ragni Route somewhere above the Elmo, to then continue along that route to the summit.
 Lied and Saeland had hope to do a bolt-free ascent, but discouraged by a rime mushroom on the 12th pitch they climbed the first bolt ladder of the Compressor Route, heading straight up to the ridge after reaching the obvious chimney.
 In 2013 Haley and Kellogg completed an ascent without using any Compressor Route bolts for progression, climbing up the Filo Sureste route to then traverse west to join the Ragni Route.

 History.
-The original idea dates as far back as 1958, when in a fly over the mountain Luciano Eccher (a membr of Bruno Detassi and Cesare Maestri's expedition) took photos that showed this line of weakness, a line that Maestri described as an option in one of his many books.
-Later, in 1968, Boysen and partners also had this in mind, as one possible alternative finish to the SE ridge.
+The original idea dates as far back as 1958, when in a fly over the mountain Luciano Eccher (a member of Bruno Detassi expedition of which also was part Cesare Maestri) took photos that showed this line of weakness.
+In 1961 Maestri recalled "After some aerial views taken during our first attempt, we wanted to climb the crest and then to the base of the towers crossing all the south wall to a great iced overhang on the line of the south west crest, and then from there climbing up the west face" (CAI Rivista Mensile).
+In 1968, Boysen and partners also had this in mind, as one possible alternative finish to the SE ridge.
 Lied and Saeland took two days to complete the climb, making one bivy on the west side of the icefield before completing the Ragni route the next morning.
 They descended the SE ridge.

 Haley and Kellogg completed the climb in a day from the Col de la Paciencia, descending the SE ridge.
 They started climbing at 2AM, returning to the Col de la Paciencia at 1:45AM, just shy of the 24hs mark.